AnimusUNO/animus-social/docs/DEPLOYMENT.md

-# Sanctum Social Deployment Guide
+# Animus Social Deployment Guide

-This guide provides comprehensive instructions for deploying Sanctum Social in various environments, from development to production.
+This guide provides comprehensive instructions for deploying Animus Social in various environments, from development to production.

 ## Table of Contents